-Approval of this variance will allow 100 percent of the parking area to be located in the same yard as the building's main entrance, compared to the 25 percent allowed by code.
+The applicant is proposing to place 100 percent of the parking area in the same yard as the building's main entrance, compared to the 25 percent allowed.
 The physical uniqueness of the property includes topography challenges and the site being considered a through-lot, with roadways facing the front and rear of the property.